syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Padding.md

 documentation: ug
 ---

-# Axis Padding in .NET MAUI Chart
+# Axis Padding in .NET MAUI Chart (SfCartesianChart)

 ## PlotOffsetStart

-The [PlotOffsetStart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_PlotOffsetStart) property is used to provide padding to the axis at start position.
+The `PlotOffsetStart` property is used to provide padding to the axis at start position.
 The following code sample demonstrates the padding applied to Start position for both x and y-axes.

 {% tabs %}